 During a protest near the Washington Monument in August 1966, an anti-war protester was arrested after he was overheard saying if he were drafted into Vietnam and forced to carry a rifle, the first person in his sights would be President Lyndon B. Johnson.
 He was convicted of the federal crime of threatening the president.
 The Supreme Court ruled that his comments were crude political hyperbole, not a true threat.
-(In this photo, people gather to protest the Vietnam War in Washington D.C. on Oct.
-21, 1967, AP Photo, used with permission from The Associated Press.)
+In this photo, people gather to protest the Vietnam War in Washington D.C. in 1967.
+(AP Photo, used with permission from the Associated Press)

 In Watts v.
 United States, 394 U.S. 705 (1969), the Supreme Court held, without the benefit of oral argument, that the First Amendment does not protect true threats.
 The Court also explained that political hyperbole does not qualify as such a threat.

 'If they ever make me carry a rifle the first man I want to get in my sights is L.B.J.'